Tirthmoradiya/project/README.md

 # project
-just download files and run on language ide.
+just download files and run as per your convenience.